The Definitive Buying Guide

 Feature Crown Pavilions Green Retreats Cabin Master Crane David Salisbury Malvern

-Foundation included Yes — StopDigging ground screws (UKCA/BBA/CE certified) G/A-Range: concrete base included.
-Basebox: not included (£1,065+ extra) Yes — concrete slab or timber base Not included — customer provides base Turnkey service available (bespoke) Not included — base from £750 extra
+Foundation included Yes — StopDigging ground screws (UKCA/BBA/CE certified) G/A-Range: concrete pad base included.
+B-Range: not included (£1,065+ extra) Yes — concrete pads or timber base Not included — customer provides base Turnkey service available (bespoke) Not included — base from £750 extra

-Installation In-house specialist teams; fast installation with minimal disruption In-house handcrafted; no outsourcing In-house team (details not published) In-house team Turnkey contractor-managed Contracted / in-house not specified
+Installation In-house specialist teams; fast installation with minimal disruption In-house handcrafted; no outsourcing In-house team (details not published) In-house team Turnkey contractor-managed Installation included (listed as Standard Feature in brochure)

 Permitted development compliance Designed to comply in most cases Most models compliant Most models compliant Most models compliant Often planning-required (orangery scale) Planning service (£1,320) if needed